Boron Deficiency in Hydroponics — Symptoms & Fix

 - Q04How fast does boron deficiency reverse?

 - New growth recovers in 7–10 days once B is restored.
-Distorted leaves and hollow stems already formed will not heal.
+Distorted leaves and hollow stems already formed will not heal — the structural damage is permanent.